This is an advanced topic that assumes that the reader has a solid knowledge of LookML.

 One last thing to note: in this example, the order of the

 explore parameters doesn’t matter.
 But in cases with multiple refinements of the same object, the order of the refinements does matter.
-As described in the Refinements Are Applied in Order section above, the last refinement in a file overrides previous refinements.
+As described in the Refinements are applied in order section on this page, the last refinement in a file overrides previous refinements.

 Using refinements in your LookML project